Prince Harry Praised For Carrying On Princess Diana’s Legacy Amid Meghan Markle Engagement Rumors

 Harry urged the world to focus on making “future generations proud” by finishing what Princess Diana began.

-‘People’s Princess’ Raised Son Known as A ‘Genuine Guy’
+“People’s Princess” Raised Son Known as A “Genuine Guy”

 Diana was known as the “people’s princess” because of her warmth.
 Prince Harry has received similar praise.
 In a poll, he earned the title of Britain’s most popular royal, beating out Will, Kate, Charles, and the queen because, as Vogue commented, Harry is viewed as a “genuine guy.”